 - Refer to Part-66 and related AMC/GM; and

 - Consult the Competent Authority where you intend to apply for the AML.

-An aircraft maintenance licence issued by a country other than EASA Member States cannot be rendered valid as EASA Part-66 AML.
+An aircraft maintenance license issued by a country other than EASA Member States cannot be rendered valid as EASA Part-66 AML.

-Part-66 licences issued by the countries other than EASA Member States are not mutually recognised in European system.
+Part-66 licenses issued by the countries other than EASA Member States are not mutually recognized in the European system.

 The following two schemes depict the most common paths and are for information only.

 The first scheme applies to Group 1 aircraft (B1 and B2 license categories).

 The second scheme applies to other than Group 1 aircraft (B1 and B2 license categories).